Please enable JavaScript

 Is it normal to lose your eyelashes as you get older?

-With age, hair follicles gradually become less active.
-The eyelashes may then become finer, grow more slowly and be slightly fewer in number.
+With age, the hair follicles gradually become less active.
+The eyelashes can therefore become finer, grow more slowly and be slightly fewer in number.

 What is the treatment for eyelash loss?

-Management primarily depends on the underlying cause of eyelash loss.
+Management depends primarily on the underlying cause of eyelash loss.
 When this is linked to an infection, an illness or an imbalance within the body, medical treatment may be required.
-In other situations, adopting gentler everyday practices and allowing time to pass are sufficient to enable regrowth.
+In other cases, gentler everyday care and time are sufficient to allow regrowth.

 There is no specific vitamin that, on its own, will make eyelashes grow.
 However, nutrients involved in the health of hair follicles, such as B-group vitamins, vitamin A and zinc, contribute to the normal functioning of the hair growth cycle.